storacha/RFC/rfc/indexing-design.md

 ## Overview

-A user stores content as opaque blobs containing series of blocks addressed by multihashes.
-These blocks are collected into one or more CAR file (shards) and the CAR file is stored at a location designated for a particular user's data.
+A user stores content in shards of opaque blobs that contain a series of blocks addressed by multihashes.
+Blobs are set of blocks in CAR file format (although they could use different format in the future) and are stored at a location designated for a particular user's data.

-The user creates a blob-index ([sharded-dag-index](https://github.com/w3s-project/specs/blob/main/w3-index.md#sharded-dag-index-example)) that contains the multihash of each shard of blob data, and an array of tuples of (multihash, offset, length) for all the blocks in each shard.
-The user may choose which blocks to include in the blob-index if they do not want all blocks to be indexed.
+The agent uploading user content builds a UnixFS IPLD DAG and encodes it into one or more blobs.
+It also derives ([sharded-dag-index](https://github.com/w3s-project/specs/blob/main/w3-index.md#sharded-dag-index-example)) that describe blob in terms of (multihash, offset, length) tuples for all the blocks.
+This enables the user to make choices about which block to be make discoverable and retrievable over the network.
 For example, they may want only the DAG root to be indexed.

 The blob-index is stored in the user's space along with the CAR file(s) containing the blob data.
 This is done in the [w3 add-blob operation](https://github.com/w3s-project/specs/blob/main/w3-blob.md#add-blob).
 The w3s service creates [location commitments](https://github.com/w3s-project/specs/blob/main/w3-blob.md#location-commitment) for the blob shards and for the blob-index.